Can an Estimate Price Legally Vary?

 Without advance notice, the law usually expects that the amount eventually charged on a final invoice must be within some closeness to the initial quote or estimate.
 With this said, generally, the law also understands and allows for reasonable variances arising from changes that come about due to something unforeseen when the initial quote or estimate was provided.
 This reasonable flexibility enables business to avoid needing to confirm approval for every extra penny; however, the law does, again generally, allow a final price to somewhat exceed the original estimate.

 Generally, it appears that only business-to-consumer relations have pricing estimates protected and governed by statute.
 In Ontario, the Consumer Protection Act, 2002, S.O.
-2002, Chapter 30, Schedule A (the "CPA"), provides that estimated pricing within a consumer agreement shall be within ten (10%) percent of the final pricing unless amendments were approved by the consumer and the supplier.
-Specifically, the CPA states:
+2002, Chapter 30, Schedule A, provides that estimated pricing within a consumer agreement shall be within ten (10%) percent of the final pricing unless amendments were approved by the consumer and the supplier.
+Specifically, the Consumer Protection Act, 2002 states:

 10 (1) If a consumer agreement includes an estimate, the supplier shall not charge the consumer an amount that exceeds the estimate by more than 10 per cent.